photoprism/photoprism-docs/docs/user-guide/library/webdav.md

 By default, indexing and importing start automatically after a safety delay when files have been uploaded using WebDAV.

 !!! tldr ""
-    You can disable WebDAV in [Advanced Settings](../settings/advanced.md).
-For security reasons, the built-in WebDAV server is automatically disabled when running in [public mode](../../getting-started/config-options.md) without authentication.
+    You can disable WebDAV in the [advanced settings](../settings/advanced.md).
+Since it requires write permissions and authentication, the built-in WebDAV server is automatically disabled when running in [read-only](../../getting-started/config-options.md#feature-flags) and/or [public mode](../../getting-started/config-options.md#authentication).

 !!! note ""
     You can also use WebDAV to download files from your library: Simply connect to